mikesparr/typescript-postgres-auth-example/README.md

  * As an `admin`, I want to be able to **create** any `permission` record, so I can manage permissions in the system
  * As an `admin`, I want to be able to **edit** any `permission` record, so I can manage permissions in the system
  * As an `admin`, I want to be able to **delete** any `permission` record, so I can manage permissions and keep the system current
+ * As an `admin`, I want to be able to deny any user or user device token, so I can manage user and device access

 ### Systems Administrator
  * As a `sysadmin`, I want to be able to automatically check app health, so I can automate scaling and recovery